A positively curved manifold homeomorphic to T$_1$S$^4$

-To prove that our metric has positive curvature (on each piece), we use as mentioned above a method due to Thorpe \cite{Th1,Th2}, \cite{putmann}.
-Specifically, rather than working only with the curvature operator, the crucial and non-trivial point is to find and add an invariant 4-form so as to make the modified operator positive definite when the fiber metric is shrunk sufficiently.
-To prove positive definiteness, given our choices, boils down to checking that specific polynomials with integer coefficients have no zeroes on a particular closed interval.
-To prove this, we use Sturm's theorem, which counts real zeroes of such polynomials by computing the $\gcd$ of the polynomial and its derivative (i.e. applying the Euclidean algorithm).
+The metric by O.Dearricott in \cite{De2} differs from ours in that he deforms the self dual Hitchin metric on the base of the orbifold bundle conformally, but keeps the principal connection as the one coming from the Hitchin metric.

 It is a natural conjecture that all the manifolds $P_{k}$ and $Q_{k}$ admit invariant metrics of positive curvature.
 This would be particularly interesting for the $P_{k}$ family, since they are all 2-connected, hence contradicting a conjecture in \cite{fang-rong:finiteness}.
 This requires a more drastic change of the Hitchin metrics on the base and hence difficulty in a natural choice of principal connection using our method.
 It is not difficult to construct invariant metrics of positive curvature on the base (using, e.g., Cheeger deformations), but corresponding choices of principal connections will require new insights.
 We point out that the class of connection metrics, while simpler to work with geometrically, is considerably smaller than the class of general invariant metrics.
-In particular we will see that the exceptional manifold $R$, as well as the Berger space $B^7$, does not support a cohomogeneity one connection metric with positive curvature.
+In particular, we will show that the manifold $B^7$, although it admits a cohomogeneity one metric with positive curvature, does not admit a connection metric with positive curvature.

-In the first part of the paper we analyze general invariant metrics on all the potential cohomogeneity one candidates for positive curvature, with emphasis on the simpler class of connection metrics.
-Natural examples of connection metrics are provided by the 3-Sasakian metrics determined by the Hitchin metrics on the base.
-These will in fact be \emph{model metrics} for us and provide a guide and motivation towards the construction of our metric on $P_2$ exhibited in Sections 4, as well as our choice of auxiliary 4-form presented in Section 3.
-If the reader wishes to omit these motivations one can proceed to Section 5 for a complete proof immediately after Section 3, using the formulas for the polynomial metric in (4.3) and (4.4).
-In other words, modulo checking smoothness and curvature formulas, the proof of our theorem is entirely contained in Section 5.